-While Peru's constitution recognizes the Catholic Church's place in the country's history and culture, it also grants Peruvians religious freedom, and society is largely tolerant of other religions.
+While Peru's Constitution recognizes the Catholic Church's place in the country's history and culture, it also grants Peruvians religious freedom, and society is largely tolerant of other religions.
 Nevertheless, the Catholic Church and its members retain significant privileges.
 As part of a 1980 agreement with the Holy See (the governing body of the Roman Catholic Church at the Vatican in Rome), the Catholic Church retains numerous tax benefits, educational privileges, and other advantages not offered to other religious groups.
-All Peruvian public schools are required to teach Catholic beliefs in religion classes (see p.
-4 of Learning and Knowledge), for which the local Catholic bishop approves the curriculum.
-In addition, only Catholic chaplains serve as religious leaders in the Peruvian Armed Forces (see p.
-6-7 of Political and Social Relations).
+All Peruvian public schools are required to teach Catholic beliefs in religion classes (see Learning and Knowledge), for which the local Catholic bishop approves the curriculum.
+In addition, only Catholic chaplains serve as religious leaders in the Peruvian Armed Forces (see Political and Social Relations).

-Catholic beliefs also shape Peruvian laws, such as prohibiting abortion except in cases of emergency, not recognizing same-sex marriage (see p.
-3 of Sex and Gender), and strict divorce laws (see p.
-4 of Family and Kinship).
+Catholic beliefs also shape Peruvian laws, such as prohibiting abortion except in cases of emergency, not recognizing same-sex marriage (see Sex and Gender), and strict divorce laws (see Family and Kinship).
 In addition, some non-Catholics report discrimination, such as not receiving time off from work for religious observances.